Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 “Add new Pins over time rather than uploading a bunch at once.
 This helps you reach a wider audience.
 You can schedule Pins up to two weeks in advance with our scheduling tools, or plan even further out with tools from approved Marketing Partners.”

-The Tailwind Scheduler is great because you can create content in batches, then schedule out your pins to be shared for months in advance.
+The Tailwind Scheduler is great because you can create content in batches and then schedule your pins to be shared months in advance.
 Best of all, Tailwind will actually recommend the best time slots to post when your audience is most engaged.

-The only way to succeed in Pinterest is to see what is working & do more of it and see what's not working and stop doing that.
+The only way to succeed on Pinterest is to see what is working and do more of it.

-Using Tailwind’s Analytics you can see so much data about your account, your pins and your boards.
+Using Tailwind’s Analytics, you can see so much data about your account, pins, and boards.

 If you see a certain group board doing well, post more often in it.
 If you see a group board doing poorly, leave it altogether.

 The same applies to your pins.
 If you see a certain style doing well, add more with the same style.
 And if you see a blog post doing well, create additional pins for that post only.